You are here

 - storing forms in a lockable drawer and only placing them in a printer when needed.

-- Risk assessments undertaken for printers used for computerised prescribing.
-Consider:
+Where risk assessments undertaken for printers used for computerised prescribing.
+Consideration should be given to:

 - where the printer is located